 The goal is coordination with other states so that this anarchy, this unregulated fishing, is limited and brought to an end,” he said.

-He then made reference to the MedFish4Ever declaration, signed in Valletta in 2017, which set out a list of targets to be achieved over a ten-year period with the aim of “saving the Mediterranean fish stocks and protecting the region’s ecological and economic wealth”.
+He then made reference to the MedFish4Ever declaration, signed in Valletta in 2017 when Malta held the Council of the EU’s rotating presidency, which set out a list of targets to be achieved over a ten-year period with the self-declared aim at the time of “saving the Mediterranean fish stocks and protecting the region’s ecological and economic wealth”.

-He said that it is hoped that a new MedFish4Ever declaration will be signed in 2027 when Greece holds the rotating presidency, and that preparation work for such a declaration will begin in earnest in the coming months, under Cyprus’ watch.
+He said that it is hoped that a new MedFish4Ever declaration will be signed in 2027 when Greece holds the rotating presidency, and that preparation work for such a declaration will begin in earnest in the coming months, during Cyprus’ six-month term.

-The 2017 declaration was signed by European fisheries commissioner of the day Karmenu Vella, as well Croatia, France, Greece, Italy, Malta, Slovenia, Spain, and then agriculture minister Nicos Kouyialis of Cyprus, and representatives of Albania, Montenegro, Morocco, Tunisia, and Turkey.
+The 2017 declaration was signed by European fisheries commissioner of the day Karmenu Vella, as well Croatia, France, Greece, Italy, Malta, Slovenia, Spain, and then agriculture minister Nicos Kouyialis of Cyprus, and representatives of non-EU member states Albania, Montenegro, Morocco, Tunisia, and Turkey.

 Vella said at the time that in signing the declaration, the 13 countries and the EU were “making history”.